Table of contents

 But to the contrary, the best Self-Service tips actually help accomplish exactly the opposite.
-By identifying key problem areas in the mountains of data, companies can craft solutions to the most prominently occurring issues, and offer them to customers as soon as the problem is raised.
-In this, we see the basic but vital relationship between self-service and Knowledge Management processes, a relationship that has transformed customer service as we know it, forever.
+By identifying key problem areas in the mountains of data, companies can craft solutions to the most prominently occurring issues and offer them to customers as soon as the problem is raised.
+In this, we see the basic but vital relationship between self-service and Knowledge Management processes, a relationship that has transformed customer service as we know it forever.

-Within this, several strategies exist to boost success rates – and to minimize the man-hours spent by call center executives hunting down solutions to problems.
+Within this, several strategies exist to boost success rates and minimize the man-hours spent by call center executives hunting down solutions to problems.
 One of these strategies is the Shift Left Approach.

 The Shift-Left Approach focuses on shifting the task of problem-solving from support specialists to customers – by giving customers direct access to data and solutions and thus eliminating the need for the agent altogether.

-Any ticket saved through alternate channels of communication offering solutions, such as AI chatbots or FAQs, adds to the success of this rate, and companies with high deflection rates are simply enjoying the fruits of a well laid out self-service system.
+Any ticket saved through alternate channels of communication offering solutions, such as AI chatbots or FAQs, adds to the success of this rate, and companies with high deflection rates are simply enjoying the fruits of a well-laid-out self-service system.

-Here, knowledge management systems can vastly improve your ability to offer self-service tips, interpreting data to identify the most common problems submitted via tickets, and offering automated channels of solutions to solve customer problems faster, drop agent interactions, and ultimately boost your Ticket deflection rate and cause fewer customers to churn.
+Here, knowledge management systems can vastly improve your ability to offer self-service tips, interpret data to identify the most common problems submitted via tickets, and offer automated channels of solutions to solve customer problems faster, drop agent interactions, and ultimately boost your Ticket deflection rate and cause fewer customers to churn.

 Okay, so let’s say you’ve got a strong knowledge management strategy in place, and your self-service tips capabilities are through the roof, offering customers solutions on their phones, browsers, and applications.

-The best UIs begins with research – what do your users want?
+The best UIs begin with research – what do your users want?
 How often are certain products searched for?
 What are the most common questions people have?
 What type of person is likely to visit my page – what are their behaviors?
 Do they spend time reading FAQs, or are they talking to the AI chatbot first?

-To cut a long story short, innovation and new technology are now the norms, and users are no longer impressed by small picture changes.
+To cut a long story short, innovation and new technology are now the norms, and users are no longer impressed by small-picture changes.

 Self-service tips used to be about cutting costs at contact centers.
-But with the above transformation well underway, the emphasis has now shifted to self-service to boost Customer Experience (CX) and customer satisfaction.
-And with a world constantly changing as digital innovations only continue to accelerate, this is only going to become more and more vital with time.
+But with the above transformation underway, the emphasis has shifted to self-service to boost Customer Experience (CX) and customer satisfaction.
+And with a world constantly changing as digital innovations only continue to accelerate, this will only become more vital with time.